 Set up a recognition system

 With 37% (the majority in this study) of employees feeling that recognition is the most important part of their success, it is evident that adding this simple solution to your regular practices would improve your team’s engagement tenfold.
-No one, no matter the age or position, wants to feel like they’re heard and appreciated; 79% of employees who quit their jobs cite a lack of appreciation as a key reason for leaving.
+No one, no matter the age or position, wants to feel like they’re not being heard and appreciated.
+In fact, 79% of employees who quit their jobs cite a lack of appreciation as a key reason for leaving.
 By taking your employees for granted and not praising them for their hard work, there is no question that you can begin to erode their loyalty and productivity over time.

 Recognition, whether given in public or privately (some employees prefer less fanfare), can improve motivation and job satisfaction on account of increased confidence and work pride.
 This has been proven as 84% of highly engaged employees reported that they were recognized the last time they exceeded expectations in the workplace.

 Growth looks different to every employee; some are looking to climb up the ladder in their current position, and others are looking for opportunities to move laterally throughout the company by learning new skills and joining different teams.
 Whatever your idea for career progression may look like, it might not align directly with your employees’ views, especially if this wasn’t explicitly discussed during their onboarding period.
 Only 29% of employees report being highly satisfied with their current career advancement opportunities, and this dissatisfaction can be impacting their performance daily.

 Our theory?
 Better late than never!
 By setting up a time to talk with your employees about their career goals, you can reassure them that you are dedicated to their professional growth both in general and with the company as a whole.